Bunny Phyoe: Early life and education

-Bunny Phyoe was born on 9 July 1992 in Yangon.
-His original name is Pyae Phyoe Paing.He is an eldest son of two siblings.
+Pyae Phyo Paing was born on 9 July 1992, in Yangon.
+He is the eldest son of two siblings.
 He studied at Basic Education High School No. 6 Botataung, and passed his matriculation examination in 2008.
 He graduated, majoring in English, from Eastern Yangon University.

 Career

 Music career

-He has had a great interest in music since he was at a young age.
-When he was in Grade 5, he recomposed a song called Ta Yauk Htae from the album of Nga Ko Chit Mae Thu song by R Zarni, by adding some hip-hop lyrics.
-He participated in Myanmar Traditional and Cultural Performing Arts Competition in 2000 and 2012 respectively.
+He has had an interest in music since his youth.
+When he was in Grade 5, he recomposed Ta Yauk Htae from the album Nga Ko Chit Mae Thu by R Zarni, by adding some hip-hop lyrics.
+He participated in the Myanmar Traditional and Cultural Performing Arts Competition in 2000 and 2012 respectively.

-Once he had passed his matriculation exam, he started composing songs together with a band called Southern Born.
-Shortly after, he began distributing some self-made songs.
-At the time, it was popular to share the self-made songs online and his songs were shared online.
-Since then, he gained the first recognition from his fans.
-In 2009, he was first contacted by Htein Win, who was a member of Rock Star group.
-Since then he started working with mainstream artists.
-At the same time, he also sang a lot of songs, cooperating with Kiki Kyaw Zaw and sang together with artists from Frenzo Production of Sai Sai Kham Leng.
+After passing his matriculation exam, he started composing songs with a band called Southern Born.
+Shortly after, he began distributing some self-made songs online.
+In 2009, he was first contacted by Htein Win, a member of Rock Star group.
+Bunny Phyoe began working with mainstream artists, collaborating with Ki Ki Kyaw Zaw and artists from the Frenzo Production of Sai Sai Kham Leng.
 In the same year, he started singing on the stage in Thadingyut Festival organized by Bo Bo Entertainment.

-Since 2011, Bunny Phyoe started entertaining in Sai Sai Kham Leng's birthday show every year.
-In 2013, he featured in three songs of Sai Sai Kham Leng's Latest album, Date Date Kyel.
+Since 2011, Bunny Phyoe has been entertaining in Sai Sai Kham Leng's birthday show every year.
+In 2013, he was featured in three songs of Sai Sai Kham Leng's album, Date Date Kyel.

-He has become popular due to A Lwan Pyay A Nan song included in Pyaw Sayar Gyi album.
-At the same time, Bunny Phyo started endeavoring to be able to produce and distribute a solo album.
+A Lwan Pyay A Nan, included in the album Pyaw Sayar Gyi, helped Bunny Phyoe achieve some recognition.
 He launched his debut album Chit Tel Hote on 20 November 2011.
-Chit Tel Hote video album was released on 19 December 2012.
-His second album called Lu Pyo Hlae Tay was released on 1 December 2013.
+The Chit Tel Hote video album was released on December 19, 2012.
+His second album, titled Lu Pyo Hlae Tay, was released on December 1, 2013.